nikox94/kosen/README.md

 kosen scene5.test
 ```
 A bash file called `run.sh` should soon be written that will automatically run kosen
-for all the sample scenefiles provided in the project subdirectory `sample scene files`.
+for all the sample scenefiles provided in the project subdirectory `Sample scene files`.

 ##Scene file commands